entangledloops/slidingpuzzle/README.md

 solution_len=42, generated=711, expanded=490, unvisited=222, visited=258
 ```

-As expected, greedy search finds a solution must faster than BFS, but the solution is of lower quality.
+In this case greedy search finds a solution quickly, but the solution is of lower quality.

 We can [`compare()`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.html#slidingpuzzle.algorithms.compare) two heuristics like this:
 ```python